 Let’s talk about consent

 Let’s take a step back and talk about consent under the GDPR.
-It’s when someone opted in to hearing more from you.
-You will need to start using a clear and explicit opt-in on all your forms whether it’s an ebook download, a webinar registration or, yes, a contact us, if you plan to contact the person completing the form with any additional marketing information.
+It’s when someone opted in to hear more from you.
+You will need to start using a clear and explicit opt-in on all your forms whether it’s an ebook download, a webinar registration or, yes, a contact us if you plan to contact the person completing the form with any additional marketing information.

 It’s important to have a clear and explicit opt-in.
 This means that you can’t bamboozle people with wording that is unclear to them.
 Be sure your target audience can understand what they opt in to.
-If you plan to email people, then note this in your opt-in and be specific on what you plan to send them.
-A nice add on is to mention that they can opt out at any time and ideally you want to link to your privacy statement.
-This allows people to read up on how their data will be stored, for how long and more detail on what you plan to do with it.
+If you plan to email people, then note this in your opt-in and be specific about what you plan to send them.
+A nice add-on is to mention that they can opt out at any time and ideally, you want to link to your privacy statement.
+This allows people to read up on how their data will be stored, for how long and more detail on what they plan to do with it.

 In our opinion (*disclaimer: we are not legal experts and as cases based on GDPR will be decided after May 25th 2018 this may change), it is reasonable to assume that if someone willingly provides you with their contact details that they are okay with you storing their data and for you to contact them based on this request.
 For us, it ends there.

-The person by filling out your contact us has not consented to receiving marketing emails from you.
+The person by filling out your contact us has not consented to receive marketing emails from you.
 Their reasonable expectation is that they will be contacted on a one-on-one basis to discuss whatever it is they contacted you about.
-After that, this conversation may evolve but at no point have they agreed to receiving marketing emails like newsletters or promotional offers.
+After that, this conversation may evolve but at no point have they agreed to receive marketing emails like newsletters or promotional offers.